CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 In this lab, you will perform:

-- Provision a Form Recognizer resource.
+- Provision a Document Intelligence resource.
-- Train a custom model in Form Recognizer Studio.
+- Train a custom model in Document Intelligence Studio.
 - Create an Azure Functions project and analyse the documents using function trigger.
 - Use your own data with Azure OpenAI.
 - Store the data in Cosmos DB and visualize in Power BI